Jeern/Niedermann/content/posts/StickFigures.md

 date: 2018-10-28T23:51:03+02:00
 draft: true
 ---
 Just for fun and to have a little special something for the blog I decided to do some animated GIFs of Stick Figures.
-So I created a special little tool called "[StickFigure](...)"
+So I created a little tool called "[StickFigure](...)"
 (Windows only sorry) designed for making animated Match stick men and other drawings like that.

 The tool works like this: